7 Regulator Vent Line Tips (including the VLP Vent Line Protector)

 - A shutoff valve on the riser pipe, just below the regulator, provides an emergency shut-off if you smell natural gas in the house.
 (Note: if the shut-off valve is off, the utility company will likely need to reestablish service; a small price to pay in an emergency.)

-The natural gas regulator is a critical component of the meter set, and needs to be vented and should comply with local and federal venting requirements (may vary from county to county).
+The natural gas regulator is a critical component of the meter set and needs to be vented and should comply with local and federal venting requirements (which may vary from county to county).
 The vent functions as a safety measure and allows the diaphragm within the regulator to breathe.
-Additionally, if the diaphragm ever ruptures the vent facilitates a leak path to the atmosphere.
+Additionally, if the diaphragm ever ruptures, the vent facilitates a leak path to the atmosphere.
 If the vent becomes restricted, the regulator will not correctly regulate the pressure to the meter.
-For this reason, meter installers should take precautions to avoid vent limitations and the following are guidelines or venting tips:
+For this reason, meter installers should take precautions to avoid vent limitations, and the following are guidelines or venting tips: